COMPX REPORTS SECOND QUARTER 2021 RESULTS

 - The ultimate outcome of income tax audits, tax settlement initiatives or other tax matters, including future tax reform,

 - The impact of current or future government regulations (including employee healthcare benefit related regulations),

-- General global economic and political conditions that disrupt or introduce instability into our supply chain, impact our customers’ level of demand or our customers’ perception regarding demand or impair our ability to operate our facilities (including changes in the level of gross domestic product in various regions of the world, natural disasters, terrorist acts, global conflicts and public health crises such as COVID-19),
+- General global economic and political conditions that introduce instability into our supply chain, impact our customers’ level of demand or our customers’ perception regarding demand or impair our ability to operate our facilities (including changes in the level of gross domestic product in various regions of the world, natural disasters, terrorist acts, global conflicts and public health crises such as COVID-19),

 - Operating interruptions (including, but not limited to labor disputes, hazardous chemical leaks, natural disasters, fires, explosions, unscheduled or unplanned downtime, transportation interruptions, cyber-attacks and public health crises such as COVID-19); and

 - Possible disruption of our business or increases in the cost of doing business resulting from terrorist activities or global conflicts.